patricknoir/RxExtended/README.md

 Source
 ------
-The library provide a Source object which can be used to create observable from different source.
+The library provide a Source object which can be used to create observable from different sources.

 Source Methods: